Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 UniFi Cloud Gateway Fiber: Much more than simply an advanced router

-Like the case of all UniFi gateways, the UCG-Fiber is more than a router since it can run the full suite of UniFi Applications, of which the Network app, which enables it to function as a router, is one.
+Like all UniFi gateways, the UCG-Fiber is more than just a router, as it can run the full suite of UniFi Applications, including the Network app, which enables it to function as a router.

 Tip

-Generally, all UniFi cloud gateways (a.k.a. hardware consoles) share the same basic features and settings, but their capacities vary depending on the hardware specs.
+All UniFi Cloud Gateways (also known as UniFi consoles) share the same basic features and settings, but their capacities, namely the breadth and depth of applications they can handle, vary depending on the hardware specs.

 Main applications in the UniFi Application Suite include:

-1. Network (default): This application enables the hardware to function as an advanced router by managing all things network-related, including network settings/features, security, firewall, Wi-Fi, and the support for extenders/access points to form a mesh system.
+1. Network (default): This application enables the hardware to function as an advanced router by managing all things network-related, including network settings/features, security, firewall, Wi-Fi, and support for extenders and access points to form a Wi-Fi system.

 2. Protect: The support for IP cameras as an advanced surveillance system, including a built-in NVR.